 - Molten Giant was a 20 mana 8/8 that had its cost reduced by 1 for every point of health your hero was missing.
 Created to help give control decks major comeback turns for when they were low on life, it ended up work a little too well in Warlock, who could reliably lower his health with his hero power and get free Molten Giants, letting them either use Sunfury Protector to give the Giants taunt, or Shadowflame to wipe the enemy board.
 Molten Giant was ultimately nerfed to 25 mana, meaning you have to be very close to death to get freebies.

 - Knife Juggler was a 2 mana 3/2 that dealt 1 damage to a random enemy whenever a friendly minion was summoned.
 You read that right, summoned, meaning that mass-summoned tokens like from Haunted Creeper, Muster for Battle, and Imp-losion activated this card for several extra points of damage, and with vanilla stats to boot.
-Compared to other nerfed cards, Knife Juggler got a mere slap on the wrist and was merely changed to a 2/2, leaving him still free to be an aggro staple.
+He was changed to a 2/2, which ended up massively lowering his use rate.

 - Blade Flurry was a 2 mana Rogue spell that destroyed their weapon and dealt its damage to all enemies.
 Combined with weapon buffing cards like Tinker's Sharpsword Oil, Blade flurry was one of the most powerful sources of burst damage in the entire game that doubled as an incredible board clearing effect, and there didn't exist a single Rogue deck that wasn't completely based around how busted this card was.
-Of all the nerfed cards, Blade Flurry received the harshest one; it became a 4 mana spell that dealt its damage to enemy minions instead.
+It later became a 4 mana spell that dealt its damage to enemy minions instead.

 - Big Game Hunter was a 4/2 for 3 mana, a ho-hum minion that can get killed by something as simple as a 1-mana minion of spell.
 What made this card notorious is its Battlecry effect: it instantly kills any minion with 7 or more attack.
 It was designed to kill giants, but with the rise of Doctor Boom Big Game Hunter made it in nearly every deck to counter him.
 This itself was not the problem- it's the fact that it was neutral, meaning that classes with crap for removal options suddenly had access to Shadow Word: Death lite, with a 4/2 attached to boot.
 BGH alone was responsible for helping Combo Druid and Handlock at the top of the metagame, as they effectively became decks without counters, and gave the already removal heavy Control Warrior another piece of efficient removal.
 It had gotten so bad that the community would shoot down any high cost legendary minion with 7+ attack, because it died to BGH.
 To give an idea how broken this card was, even when Big Game Hunter was severely nerfed to 5 mana, he still saw play.